bilalabdulhadii/react-todo-list/README.md

 ## Features

-- Add tasks with a title (description can be added later)
+- Add tasks with a title (description can be added/edited)
-- Update task title and description
+- Update task title and description via a modern dialog
-- Delete tasks with a confirmation dialog
+- Delete tasks with confirmation
-- Mark tasks completed or active
+- Mark tasks complete or active
 - Filter by All, Active, or Completed
 - Light and dark theme toggle
-- Toast notifications for key actions
+- Toast notifications for actions
 - Persistent storage via `localStorage`
-- Responsive layout and accessible MUI components
+- Responsive layout with MUI components

 ---